-What remains unclear is the extent to which this kind of size-growth rate relationship is driven by adaptive processes, i.e., whether increasing cell volume under high nutrient conditions somehow enhances the cell-division rate beyond that expected under constant cell size.
-Below, an argument is made as to how, under the adder model, cells phenotypically shifted to larger sizes might passively accumulate in cultures growing with higher rates of cell division.
+What remains unclear is the extent to which this kind of cell size-growth rate relationship is driven by adaptive processes, i.e., whether increasing cell volume under high nutrient conditions somehow enhances the cell-division rate beyond that expected under constant cell size.
+Although it is certainly unlikely that such a universal response is maladaptive, an argument is made below as to how, under the adder model, cells phenotypically shifted to larger sizes might passively accumulate in cultures growing with higher rates of cell division.

-Equally unclear is the relationship between the plastic size-growth relationship associated with resource availability noted here and the phylogenetic associations of maximum-growth rate and cell size noted in the preceding chapter (Figure 8.5).
-Among heterotrophic bacterial species, there is a positive association between maximum cell-division rate and cell size, consistent with the developmental-plasticity pattern.
-Also consistent with this pattern is a long-term selection experiment for higher growth rate in $E.\ coli$, which yielded a parallel response in cell volume (Figure 9.5).
-In contrast, among eukaryotic species, maximum cell-division rates decline with increasing cell size (Figure 8.5), contrary to within-species responses to a shift in nutrient availability (Figure 9.6a).
+Equally unclear is the degree to which the purely physiologically driven cell sizegrowth relationship associated with resource availability noted here is related to the phylogenetic association between cell size and maximum-growth rate outlined in the preceding chapter (Figure 8.5).
+On the one hand, the positive association between maximum cell-division rate and cell size among heterotrophic bacterial species is consistent with the developmental-plasticity pattern.
+Also consistent with this pattern is a long-term selection experiment for higher growth rate in E. coli, which yielded a parallel response in cell volume (Figure 9.5).
+On the other hand, among eukaryotic species, maximum cell-division rates decline with increasing cell size (Figure 8.5), contrary to within-species responses to a shift in nutrient availability (Figure 9.7A).

 Why is there a conflict between responses at the evolutionary and physiological levels in eukaryotes but not in prokaryotes?
-One possibility is that, despite retaining the physiological downshift in size under low-nutrient conditions, the maximum growth capacity of eukaryotic cells with increasing size is compromised owing to the reduction in efficiency of natural selection imposed by the increased power of random genetic drift (Chapter 8).
-By extension, if this hypothesis is correct, small-to moderate-sized bacterial species should retain the flexibility to jointly evolve large cell size and high growth rates (Figure 9.5), whereas eukaryotic cells should be much more constrained.
+One possibility is that, despite retaining the physiological downshift in size under low-nutrient conditions, evolution of the maximum growth capacity of eukaryotic cells with increasing size is compromised owing to the reduction in efficiency of natural selection imposed by the increased power of random genetic drift (Chapter 8).
+By extension, if this hypothesis is correct, small- to moderate-sized bacterial species should retain the flexibility to jointly evolve large cell size and high growth rates (Figure 9.6), whereas eukaryotic cells should be much more constrained.

 Finally, we consider the effects of temperature, one of the most widely varying environmental parameters influencing cell physiology.
 Membrane fluidity, diffusion coefficients, and essentially all biochemical reaction rates (within the bounds of protein stability) increase with increasing temperature (Chapter 7).
-Given the positive association between cell size and growth rate in environments with constant temperature but varying nutrient availability, one might expect that higher temperatures, which induce faster growth (within physiological limits), would also result in larger cell volumes.
-Unfortunately, there is remarkably little information on this matter, although in their seminal work, Schaechter et al. (1958) found that Salmonella cells grown at low temperature are substantially larger than those growing at identical rates (with lower nutrients) at higher temperatures.
-Their results suggest that temperature induces a different cell-size response to growth rate than does nutrient availability - to maintain a specific growth rate at lower temperatures, individual cells seemingly have to be larger (Figure 9.6b).
+Given the positive association between cell size and growth rate in constant-temperature environments, one might expect that higher temperatures would promote both faster growth (within physiological limits) and larger cell volumes.
+Unfortunately, there is remarkably little information on this matter in prokaryotes, although in their seminal work, Schaechter et al.113 found that Salmonella cells grown at low temperature are substantially larger than those growing at identical rates (with lower nutrients) at higher temperatures.
+Their results suggest that temperature induces a different cell-size response to growth rate than does nutrient availability - to maintain a specific growth rate at lower temperatures, individual cells seemingly have to be larger (Figure 9.7B).